ParisNeo/lollms-webui/docs/dev/new_ui_dev.md

 - Add DB switcher (im thinking in the settings view)
 - Make the UI work good on mobile
 - Need to fix colors for `<input />` fields
-- Create status bar for backend to display if something is generating on the backend
+- Create status bar for binding to display if something is generating on the binding
 - Add ability for users to style the whole UI, either changing Hue or changing every color manually.
 - Create a panel in the Settings tab to create new personalities
 - Need to investigate performance of websocket when message is being streamed back to the UI
 - On first launch of the UI force users to create "User" personality, to be used as "User" for any or all input messages.
 - Add drag n drop files into messages, images gets parsed as images, ability to load images from messages from DB.
-- Send files to backend - images, other files for parsing data.
+- Send files to binding - images, other files for parsing data.
 - Ability to reorder Discussions, add tags, categories
 - Export whole DB
 - Reset whole DB